Dragnet (1987 film): Cast

+Jack Webb, who played Joe Friday in the original TV series, appears in a photo on Aykroyd Friday's LAPD work desk.
+Aykroyd's Friday refers to him as his uncle and namesake.

 Production

 The script for Dragnet was written by Dan Aykroyd and Alan Zweibel, who had worked together during Aykroyd's tenure on Saturday Night Live.
 Aykroyd had in fact starred as Friday in a Saturday Night Live parody of Dragnet in 1976.
 Tom Mankiewicz, best known for his work on Superman and the James Bond series, had a deal at Universal and was brought in to work on the film script with them.
 Ted Kotcheff was originally attached to direct but did not like the draft the three writers had come up with, so Frank Price at Universal suggested Mankiewicz himself direct.
 Albert Brooks was offered the role of Pep Streebek, but he turned it down.
-Aykroyd originally wanted Jim Belushi to play the role of Friday's partner Pep Streebek, but Belushi was unavailable and Tom Hanks was cast instead.
+Aykroyd originally wanted Jim Belushi to play Streebek, but Belushi was unavailable and Tom Hanks was cast instead.

 British electronic group Art of Noise produced an update of the series' original theme music for the title credits.
 They set the Dragnet theme against an electronic breakbeat and added soundbites from the film, such as Friday's trademark lines "This is the city", "Just the facts, ma'am", and "I carry a badge.", timed to the music.

 The soundtrack includes an original song called "City of Crime", a rock/hip-hop hybrid collaboration performed by Aykroyd and Hanks with bassist/vocalist Glenn Hughes and guitarist Pat Thrall.
-The track is played over the film's closing credits and had a promotional music video that featured Aykroyd and Hanks.
+The track is played over the film's closing credits and had a promotional music video that featured Aykroyd and Hanks and was choreographed by Paula Abdul.
+The high-energy theme song, "Just the Facts", was performed by Patti LaBelle and produced by Jimmy Jam and Terry Lewis.

 Reception

-The film received favorable reviews from Roger Ebert and Gene Siskel on their program Siskel and Ebert and the Movies.
+The film received favorable reviews from Gene Siskel and Roger Ebert on their program Siskel and Ebert and the Movies.
 Siskel praised Aykroyd's performance in particular, going so far as to say he deserved an Academy Award nomination.
 Ebert extended this praise to the ensemble cast, although he lamented the lack of stylized camera shots from the original television show and criticized the use of contemporary pop music.
 Siskel concluded that "they didn't have enough confidence in the material that they had to try and hook kids in with some disco thing."

 In his written review, Ebert gave the movie three out of four stars, concluding that "it is great for an hour, good for about 25 minutes and then heads doggedly for the Standard 1980s High Tech Hollywood Ending, which means an expensive chase scene and a shootout."
 He also added that he felt the film would have been more effective in black and white.

-The film holds a 50% approval score on Rotten Tomatoes based on 36 reviews with an average rating of 5.2/10.
-The site's critic consensus reads, "While it's sporadically funny and certainly well-cast, Dragnet is too clumsy and inconsistent to honor its classic source material."
-On Metacritic, the film received a score of 62 based on 17 reviews, indicating "generally favorable reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.